Whittaker’s past exhibitions with Red Head:

 ELAINE WHITTAKER

-Whittaker has exhibited nationally and internationally, including among others, Centre Pompidou (Paris, France), Ontario Science Centre (Toronto, Canada), BioBat Art Space (NYC, US), Robert McLaughlin Gallery (Oshawa, Canada), MUSA Museum of Salt (Cervia, Italy), Science Gallery London (UK), Riddoch Art Gallery (Mount Gambier, Australia), Harcourt House (Edmonton, Canada), Fudan University Science Gallery, (Shanghai, China), Gwacheon National Science Museum (Seoul, South Korea), Islip Art Museum (Long Island, US), Science Gallery Dublin (Ireland), Plug In Institute for Contemporary Art (Winnipeg, Canada), Yukon Arts Centre Gallery (Whitehorse, Canada), McMaster Museum of Art (Hamilton, Canada), the Contemporary Art Institute of Detroit (US), Kunsthaus Santa Fe (San Miguel de Allende, Mexico), and the Red Head Gallery (Toronto, Canada).
+Whittaker has exhibited in art and science galleries and museums in North America, South America, Europe, China, South Korea, Mexico, and Australia, notably the Centre Pompidou (France), BioBat Art Space (US), National Library of Latvia/RIXC Centre for New Media Culture (Latvia), Robert McLaughlin Gallery (Canada), MUSA Museum of Salt (Italy), Science Gallery London (UK), Fudan University Science Gallery (China), Gwacheon National Science Museum (South Korea), Riddoch Art Gallery (Australia), Islip Art Museum (US), Science Gallery Dublin (Ireland), Plug In Institute for Contemporary Art (Canada), Yukon Arts Centre Gallery (Canada), McMaster Museum of Art (Canada), and the Contemporary Art Institute of Detroit (US).

-Whittaker has been an invited participant in residencies, workshops and festivals on science, art and medicine, and a featured artist on digital galleries including Art the Science, MEDinART, and Photomediations Machine.
-Artworks have been highlighted in literary, art, and medical periodicals and magazines, including Hamilton Arts & Letters, Interalia Magazine, SciArt Magazine, E-Squared Magazine, VLAK, Wreck Park, Clot Magazine and Tussle Magazine.
-Her work is also featured in William Myers' BioArt: Altered Realities, published by Thames & Hudson (2015).
-In 2018 she was one of the first Artists-in-Residence with the Ontario Science Centre (Toronto).
-She is currently Artist-in-Residence at the Pelling Laboratory for Augmented Biology (University of Ottawa), and has participated in two residences at the Banff Centre for Arts & Creativity (Alberta).
-She is a recipient of grants from the Canada Council for the Arts, the Ontario Arts Council, and the Toronto Arts Council, and holds a BFA in Visual Art from York University, Toronto, an Art Diploma from Toronto School of Art, and BA in Anthropology from Carleton University, Ottawa.
+Her artworks and interviews have been featured in books, including Viral Behaviors: Viruses and Viral Phenomena Across Science, Technology & the Arts by Roberta Buiani (2024), BioArt: Altered Realities by William Myers (2015), and, On Media, on Technology, On Life: Interviews with Innovators edited by Arthur Clay & Timothy J. Senior (2021).
+Her artworks have been included in art, literary, and medical journals including PhotoEd Magazine, New Visionary Magazine, Hamilton Arts & Letters, Interalia Magazine, SciArt Magazine, Scientific Enquirer, E-Squared Magazine, Enorm Magazine, VLAK, Wreck Park, Clot Magazine and Tussle Magazine.
+In 2018 she was one of the first Artists-in-Residence with the Ontario Science Centre in partnership with the Museum of Contemporary Art Toronto.
+She has collaborated with scientists as Artist-in-Residence at the Pelling Laboratory for Augmented Biology (University of Ottawa) and participated in two residences at the Banff Centre for Arts & Creativity (Canada).
+She is a recipient of grants from the Canada Council for the Arts, the Ontario Arts Council, and the Toronto Arts Council.
+She holds a BFA in Visual Art from York University, Toronto, an Art Diploma from Toronto School of Art, and BA in Anthropology from Carleton University, Ottawa.